lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

-# Getting started
+# Getting Started

-Welcome to this getting started tutorial!
-In this tutorial we will enable some existing plugins and we will implement a new one.
+Together we will enable some existing plugins and we will implement a new one.
 The tutorial assumes some basic knowledge of JavaScript.

+## Introduction: How Plugins Work

 <div class="c-video-wrapper">
   <iframe src="https://player.vimeo.com/video/401924173" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
 </div>

-## Setting up our environment
+## Setting up our Environment

 The application we are building has a backend for minimal data storage and a frontend, written in Ember, containing the editor itself.
 The backend is hosted on a server.
 The frontend will run on your local machine and connect to the remote backend.

-### Setting up the frontend
+### Setting up the Frontend

 We have prepared a frontend application with a basic editor installed.
 This is going to be the basis of our testing.